deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 OMG Samesies!
 ---

-Here is an edited version of our code, with two idential functions.
+Here is an edited version of our code, with two identical functions.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG49.png" alt="">